massimocomitato-author/golden-protocol-nexus/CNVS-MTC-data-room/python/protocol_engineering_tests/README_protocol_engineering_tests.md

 ---

-## 4. Engineering Meaning inside Test 13 and Test 14
+## 4. Engineering Meaning inside Tests 13, 14, and 15

 In the engineering tests, this behavior is represented by parameterizing the total active verifiers (`Q` or `k`) independently from the critical set (`m`):